deliveroo/deliveroo.engineering/_posts/2018-07-12-building-a-payments-lambda-with-terraform.md

 ```

 ## Building the Lambda
-Thanks to our ProdEng team for already doing all the heavy lifting and creating some base terraform lambda templates that we can hook into, we can use the code snippet below to create the lambda.
+Thanks to our ProdEng and ReleaseEng teams for already doing all the heavy lifting and creating some base terraform lambda templates that we can hook into, we can use the code snippet below to create the lambda.
 We created a module `sftpsync-lambda` that uses the template.
 We can override properties and set any environment variables that on the lambda itself using the `variables` property.

 ```python
 module "sftpsync-lambda" {